 It’s important to understand that being a surrogate is not for everyone.
 It takes lots of love and sacrifice.
 You need to do a lot of soul-searching to be confident that you can do something as emotionally intense as carrying a baby for someone else!

 Yes!
-The average surrogate earns between $40,000-$60,000 in compensation and benefits.
+The average surrogate earns around $55,000 in base compensation plus benefits.
 The payment you receive is largely dependent on where you live and if you’ve been a surrogate before.

 Although the money you receive as a surrogate is significant, the emotional rewards of knowing you helped bring a new life into this world and have fulfilled the dreams of a hopeful parent are priceless!

 Since there is no Federal law regarding surrogacy, each state has its own rules.
-Currently, only 3 U.S. states expressly prohibit surrogacy – Michigan, Louisiana, and Nebraska.
-All other states allow surrogacy.
+Currently, only 2 U.S. states expressly prohibit commercial surrogacy:

 Some states are considered more “surrogacy friendly” than others because the laws in those states make it easier for intended parents and surrogates to complete the legal process.
-Some of the most surrogacy-friendly states are California, Illinois, and Florida.
+Some of the most surrogacy-friendly states are:

 Before you decide, carefully consider your motives for becoming a surrogate.
 Surrogacy is an incredibly meaningful decision that can dramatically affect all involved.